Roultabie/quoteme/README.md

 - Added tags.

 ###In the future :
-_1.6b :_
-- Google plus share parser and google plus link in admin
-- Latest login version
-- New admin interface

 _1.7b :_
-- New syntax for api
+- New syntax for api,
-- ...
+- Multi users field in quotes table.

 ##Licence :